Happily Never After

 I walk into the dimly lit classroom and head for my seat.
 Unlike my other classes, the seating chart for my Senior English class isn’t based on last names.
 Mr. Bright, one of my favorite teachers on the face of the planet, probably drew names out of a hat and put us in random seats.
 While it makes me cringe at the idea of no actual system, I do feel rather blessed that I was placed in the last row.
 I’m not called on out of the blue like other students.
 It’s not like I would need to be called on.
 I participate every chance I get.
 English is easily one of my favorite classes and Mr. Bright makes learning the material fun and easy.
 Or, at least I think so.
 It’s hard to dislike him.

 Just as I set my black English notebook on my desk and a couple of pencils, I watch my brother walk in.
 Tony Richards.
-One of the newest additions to group one.
-He’s the football team’s new kicker, which makes him a prime candidate for the group.
-He’s a year older than me and completely mortified by the fact that we share not only a class but the same grade, too.
+He’s a year older than me and completely mortified by the fact that we share not only a class but the same grade, too, all thanks to my freakishly big brain.
 Tony likes to pretend that I don’t exist in class.
 Keep up the whole act of “I’m super cool now, so act like you don’t know me.”
 I mean, it’s not like we grew up with the same people for about sixteen, seventeen years.
 How could anyone possibly know?
-The dirty blond hair, emerald green eyes, and same face shape don’t really scream siblings.
+The dirty blond hair, emerald green eyes, and same face shape don’t really scream “siblings”.

 Remember how I mentioned that whole seating chart thing?
 One thing that makes my skin crawl is the fact that I have to sit right next to Ryan.
 If I could change seats, I would in a heartbeat.
 But it won’t work.
-Ryan’s girlfriend, Tiffany Matthews, has already tried so many times.
-All to no avail.
-I guess there is a silver lining.
+I guess there is a silver lining, though.
 Tony sits in front of Ryan.
 But I still haven’t exactly decided if that’s a blessing or a curse.

 “How was that party last night?”
 Ryan asks.